Franklin Townsend

 Franklin Townsend (1821–1898) was descended from Henry Townsend, one of the founders of Oyster Bay, New York.
 He was a 19th-century industrialist, active in his family's iron business which was a branch of the Stirling Iron Works, the maker of the Hudson River Chain that prevented the British Royal Navy from sailing up the Hudson River during the American Revolutionary War.
 He was active in Albany politics, serving as an alderman and one term as mayor.
-He also served as Adjutant General of New York from 1869 to 1873.
+He also served as Adjutant General of New York from 1869 to 1873 and 1875 to 1879.

 Biography

 Birth and family

-General Franklin Townsend was born on September 28, 1821, to Isaiah and Hannah Townsend Townsend in Albany New York.
+Franklin Townsend was born on September 28, 1821, to Isaiah and Hannah Townsend Townsend in Albany, New York.
 Franklin's brothers were Howard Townsend, a prominent doctor; Frederick Townsend, a Union officer in the American Civil War; and Robert Townsend, a ship's commander in the American Civil War who lost his life while on duty in China.
 Townsend's maternal grandfather was Solomon Townsend, a midshipman in the Colonial United States Navy, merchant ship captain, and active in the iron business in New York State through the Augusta Forge which he established in Tuxedo, New York.
-His great uncle, Peter Townsend, established and ran the Stirling Iron Works which forged the Hudson River Chain which was strung across the Hudson River just south of the important American base at West Point, New York.
+His great uncle, Peter Townsend, established and ran the Stirling Iron Works which forged the Hudson River Chain which was strung across the Hudson River just south of the important American base at West Point.

 On January 15, 1852, Franklin Townsend married Anna Josephine King, the daughter of Rufus H. King, a U.S. Representative from New York, and Amelia Laverty King, in Albany.
 They had two children: